dataswift/open-source-developer-portal/app/guides/send-money/01-white-label-onboarding.md

 In this experience, end users create their accounts entirely within your application and you prompt for their bank or credit union account information.
 Dwolla will securely store this sensitive information.

 ### Step A. Generate an OAuth account access token
-Navigate to the <a href="https://uat.dwolla.com/applications" target="_blank">applications page</a> to generate an account access token.
+Navigate to the <a href="https://dashboard-uat.dwolla.com/applications" target="_blank">applications page</a> to generate an account access token.

 Before selecting the "Create token" button, make sure your created application has the following scopes enabled: `Send`, `Funding`, `Transactions`, and `ManageCustomers`.
 Once you select the Create token button, you'll receive an access and refresh token pair that contains the proper scopes for creating and managing Customers.
 More detail for implementing the OAuth flow can be found in [API docs](https://docsv2.dwolla.com/#oauth).

 ### Step B. Create a Customer

 Create a Customer for each user you’d like to transfer funds to.
-At a minimum, provide the user’s full name, email address, and IP address to create the Customer.
+At a minimum, provide the user’s full name, and email address to create the Customer.
 More detail is available in [API docs](https://docsv2.dwolla.com/#create-a-customer).

 ```raw
 POST https://api-uat.dwolla.com/customers